-The NIH recognizes a unique and compelling need to promote diversity in the biomedical, behavioral, clinical, and social sciences (collectively termed “biomedical”) research workforce.
+The NIH has long recognized that achieving diversity in the biomedical, behavioral, clinical, and social sciences (collectively termed “biomedical”) research workforce is critical for ensuring that the most creative minds have the opportunity to contribute to realizing our national research and health goals.
+The nation’s population continues to become increasingly diverse and there is an urgent need to ensure that the scientific talent which is key to our nation’s success is nurtured, recognized, and supported across all demographic groups.
 The NIH expects efforts to diversify the workforce to lead to recruitment of talented researchers from all groups; to improve the quality of the training environment; to balance and broaden the perspective in setting research priorities; to improve the ability to recruit subjects from diverse backgrounds into clinical research protocols; and to improve the Nation's capacity to address and eliminate health disparities.

-This Common Fund program is envisioned as a national collaborative through which awardee institutions, in partnership with the NIH, will develop, implement, and determine the effectiveness of innovative approaches to strengthen institutional capacity to engage individuals from diverse backgrounds and help them prepare for and succeed in biomedical research careers.
+Scientists have demonstrated the powerful impact that psychosocial factors play in the pursuit of science careers and have provided hypotheses and small scale data about interventions that might ultimately have a transformative effect if implemented on a large scale.
+This research provides an evidence base that suggests a fundamental shift in the way scientists are trained and mentored needs to occur to attract and retain individuals from underrepresented groups in the scientific workforce.
+The Diversity program is bridging research findings with biomedical research training to develop new ways of training and mentoring to encourage students from diverse backgrounds to enter into and thrive in biomedical research careers.
+This program is a national collaborative through which the Diversity Program Consortium, in partnership with the NIH, will develop, implement, and determine the effectiveness of innovative approaches to strengthen institutional capacity to engage individuals from diverse backgrounds and help them prepare for and succeed in biomedical research careers.
 This program provides a unique opportunity to understand and address multi-dimensional factors (at the institutional, social, and individual levels) that may strongly influence student success, professional development, and persistence within biomedical research career paths.
 It will build upon and move beyond existing programs and paradigms to support transformative approaches to student engagement, research training, mentoring, faculty development, and infrastructure development.
-Transformation is expected to occur at awardee institutions, but larger transformative impact will result from dissemination of lessons learned to enable nationwide adoption of effective strategies.
+Transformation is expected to occur at awardee institutions, but broader transformative impact will result from dissemination of lessons learned to enable nationwide adoption of effective strategies.

 Relevant questions to be explored within the context of this program include, but are not limited to: